 Frivolous effects, casual clothes, and youthful touches are not in keeping with this strong bold energy.
 This Season delivers a serious visual impact.
 Clothes and accessories are important, creative pieces.
 Of course, the size of jewelry is always in keeping with the size of the person wearing it, so the pieces need not be enormous.

 These people may be capable, often forceful, organizers and leaders.
 Potent personalities need to be reflected in an exterior that is equally powerful.
 Anything soft or moderate just becomes a person wearing someone else’s clothes.
 The bridge that links the inner to the outer being, and translates into a compelling presence, will not be made.

 The target is always to perfectly harmonize your inner core and exterior self.
-Your skin’s heat, your body size, your personal vitality are all expressions of the same energy form that came together as YOU.
+Your colour heat, your body size, your personal vitality are all expressions of the same energy form that came together as you.
 Learning to listen to the language of your soul creates a visual communication that just feels so right.